How Much Gold Has Ever Been Mined?

 3600 BC: Egyptian goldsmiths discover the art of metallurgy to mine gold out of the ores.
 They used blowpipes to heat the smelting furnace.
 2600 BC: Mesopotamian artisans and craftsmen began to experiment with the extremely malleable metal to craft gold jewelry and important symbols of their civilization such as the burial headdress of lapis.

 1223 BC: Gold craftsmanship has been honed so much so that the legendary Tutankahum’s funeral mask is cast out of the metal.

-600 BC: Because of malleability, corrosion resistance and bio compatibility, gold began to be used in dentistry by the Etrucans.
+600 BC: Because of malleability, corrosion resistance, and biocompatibility, gold began to be used in dentistry by the Etruscans.

-564 BC: The first gold coins were minted by King Croseus.
+564 BC: The first gold coins were minted by King Croesus.
 Lydians were the first to begin using the metal for currency but soon after many other civilizations followed.

 300: The Romans used gold nano-particles to color ornaments.
-They melted gold powder into glass, giving glass a luminous red glow.
+They melted gold powder into a glass, giving the glass a luminous red glow.

 1370: The onset of the great bullion famine.
 It was brought on because various major mines around Europe became completely exhausted.